KrzysztofPa/KrzysztofPa/README.md

 # 👋 Hi, I'm Krzysztof!
-I'm a beginner junior frontend developer,🏡 Living in poland 🏡 💻working with JS, HTML & SCSS💻
+I'm a beginner junior frontend developer,🏡 Lived in poland 🏡 💻working with JS, HTML & SCSS💻

 🌱 I’m studing, also search for work so if you want me to be part of your team, contact me🌱